maxiboom1/Free-Messenger/README.md

 3. Client-side: React.
 Should be built in TypeScript.

 ## System design
-The system will include edge server and several microservices.
+The system will include edge server and several microservices ( Auth service, Messages service, Users service).
 It will have 2 or 3 databases.
+Edge server will be the gateway for all external queries Services should have REST API interface.
+Maybe for messages service I will implement rabbit MQ.

 ## Project Details
 System Entities: